 The following courses satisfy the Domestic Cultural Diversity Requirement: HIST 230, 338, 342, and 402.
 The following courses satisfy the Global Cultural Diversity Requirement: HIST 221, 232, 243, 246, 329, and 336.
 The following course satisfies either the Domestic or Global Diversity Requirement: HIST 242.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: HIST 210, 338, 401, 402, 404, 405, and 449.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.

 Three minors are offered by the Department of History.
 The following courses are required to complete a minor in American History: HIST 125, 126, and three courses in American history numbered 200 and above (including HIST 221).
 A minor in European History requires the completion of HIST 115, 116, and three courses in European history numbered 200 and above.

 To obtain a minor in History (without national or geographical designation), a student must complete six courses in history, of which three must be chosen from HIST 115, 116, 125, and 126, and three must be history courses numbered 200 and above.